Zoopharmacognosy: Chimpanzees

 Wild chimpanzees sometimes seek leaves of the Aspilia plant.
 These contain thiarubrine-A, a chemical active against intestinal nematode parasites.
 Because this compound is quickly broken down by the stomach, chimpanzees will pick up the Aspilia leaves and, rather than chewing them, they roll them around in their mouths, sometimes for as long as 25 seconds.
 They then swallow the capsule-like leaves whole.
 Afterwards, the trichomes of the leaves can attach to any intestinal parasites, namely the nodular worm (Oesophagostomum stephanostomum) and tapeworm (Bertiella studeri), and allow the chimpanzee to physically expel the parasites.
 As many as 15 to 35 Aspilia leaves may be used in each bout of this behaviour, particularly in the rainy season when there is an abundance of many parasitic larvae that can cause an increased risk of infection.

 Chimpanzees sometimes eat the leaves of the herbaceous Desmodium gangeticum.
 Undigested, non-chewed leaves were recovered in 4% of faecal samples of wild chimpanzees and clumps of sharp-edged grass leaves in 2%.
 The leaves have a rough surface or sharp-edges and the fact they were not chewed and excreted whole indicates they were not ingested for nutritional purposes.
 Furthermore, this leaf-swallowing was restricted to the rainy season when parasite re-infections are more common, and parasitic worms (Oesophagostomum stephanostomum) were found together with the leaves.

 Bonobos sometimes swallow non-chewed stem-strips of Manniophyton fulvum.
 Despite the plant being abundantly available all year, M. fulvum is ingested only at specific times, in small amounts, and by a small proportion of bonobos in each group, demonstrating that it is indeed only utilized when the bonobos are unwell.

 Monkeys

 Tamarins were observed swallowing the large seeds of the fruit they regularly ingest.
-Although they are consumed along with the rest of the fruit, it must be noted that these seeds have no nutritional value for the monkeys.
+Although they are consumed along with the rest of the fruit, these seeds have no nutritional value for the monkeys.
 Since tamarins are routinely infected by trematodes, cestodes, nematodes, and acanthocephalans, there is speculation that the deliberate swallowing of these large seeds can help dislodge the parasites from the monkey's body.